“Sir, everything written in my CV is true and real“

 2. Eyes say it all

-You may have seen “lie detectors” on big screen.
+You may have seen “lie detectors” on a big screen.
 But in real life, so don’t have to be CID agent to detect someone’s untruth

 Consistent twisting, moving eyes, or complete avoidance of eye to eye connection during noteworthy inquiries can mean a candidate is doubtful of their answers.